This post may contain affiliate links.

 Recently we travelled to an organic farm in Laos to try their wonderful local food, as advertised.
 We arrived full of hope and hungry to try this authentic cuisine.

-I ordered a selection of their specialties, paid and sat down with the family waiting for the food to arrive.
-I would sacrificed my beer Laos so that I could taste these dishes in all their rather expensive glory.
+I ordered a selection of their specialities, paid and sat down with the family waiting for the food to arrive.
+I would sacrifice my Beer Laos so that I could taste these dishes in all their rather expensive glory.

 The food arrived, dish by dish, which was great as it enabled us to try each dish in its own simplicity.
-Unfortunately this is where things started to go a little off the rails.
+Unfortunately, this is where things started to go a little off the rails.

-This version was actually drizzled in plain fish saucewith no discernible lime, palm sugar or chili heat.
+This version was actually drizzled in plain fish sauce with no discernible lime, palm sugar or chilli heat.
 The fish sauce wasn’t the salty variety either, more the decomposing fish gut flavour.
 I managed only 3 mouthfuls and then called it quits.

 Maybe the food was as it should be, authentic Laos food.
 Maybe the chef was having a bad day.
 I’ll maybe never know.
 But at least we tried.

 Heading back into town by tuk tuk the boys were bemoaning the waste of money on inedible food.
 Hold on a minute, that wasn’t a waste of money but one of the experiences that travel is all about, wasn’t it?